wur-bioinformatics/introduction-to-bioinformatics/chapter5.md

 - Direct sequencing involves directly measuring the order of nucleotides in a strand of DNA, which has only recently become feasible and is thus far only implemented in [Oxford Nanopore sequencing](Week5_nanopore).

+Different technologies vary wildly in the length of DNA sequences they produce (the read length) and their throughput.
 Some sequencing devices and their capabilities in terms of read length and yield per run are shown in {numref}`sequencing_technology`.

 :::{figure} images/Week5/sequencing-technology.jpg
 :alt: Sequencing technology evolution